evennia/evennia/evennia/contrib/turnbattle/README.md

             the battle system, including commands for wielding weapons and donning armor, and modifiers to accuracy and damage based on currently used equipment.

+    tb_range.py - Adds a system for abstract positioning and movement, which tracks the distance between different characters and objects in combat, as well as differentiates between melee and ranged attacks.

 This system is meant as a basic framework to start from, and is modeled after the combat systems of popular tabletop role playing games rather than